Unacademy/kubernetes-pod-monitor/README.md

 ## Kubernetes Pod Monitor

-Kubernetes Pod Monitor actively tracks your K8S pods and alerts container restarts alongwith its crash logs thereby decreasing mean time to detect (MTTD).
+Kubernetes Pod Monitor actively tracks your K8S pods and alerts container restarts along with its crash logs thereby decreasing the mean time to detect (MTTD).
 The features include:

 - Alerting using slack integration
-- Capturing critical crash logs and storing in Elasticsearch
+- Capturing critical crash logs and storing them in Elasticsearch
 - Historical pod crashes
-- Storing container state that gives transparency on pod lifetime and status before termination
+- Storing container state that gives transparency on pod lifetime and status before the termination
 - Kibana Visualization for filtering through crashes
 - Ability to configure slack channel based on namespace
 - Ability to ignore certain namespaces